 Energy efficiency programs—including ratepayer programs implemented by utilities and overseen by states and non-ratepayer programs operated by states—likely offer the most cost effective means for compliance under the pending EPA rule.
 Moreover, energy efficiency and renewable energy options may offer longer-term economic development benefits to the states.
 The Energy-Air Resource Hub provides a platform for states to exchange ideas, learn about the rule and the options for integrating energy efficiency and renewable energy strategies into state compliance plans, and consider how those options may impact state economic development and resiliency efforts.

-While the National Association of State Energy Officials (NASEO) has not taken a position on the merits of the rulemaking, we have partnered with the National Association of Regulatory Utility Commissioners and the National Association of Clean Air Agencies—the so called “3N” group—to develop and set forth principles on how energy efficiency programs could be used as one way to comply with these pending federal emission reduction requirements for existing power plants.
+While the National Association of State Energy Officials (NASEO) has not taken a position on the merits of the rulemaking, we have partnered with the National Association of Regulatory Utility Commissioners and the National Association of Clean Air Agencies—the “3N” group—to develop and set forth principles on how energy efficiency programs could be used as one way to comply with these federal emission reduction requirements for existing power plant.

 For more information on NASEO energy-air activities, please contact Rodney Sobin, Senior Program Director: firstname.lastname@example.org